Fluorescence-Tools/PAM/README.md

 To report bugs or suggest improvements and bugfixes, please use the 'Issues' function of GitLab.
 For this, a free GitLab account is required.

-To contribute to PAM, please consult the *contribution guide*.
+To contribute to PAM, please consult the [contribution guide](https://gitlab.com/PAM-PIE/PAM/blob/master/CONTRIBUTING.md).